Abdelrahman2030/online_retail_customer_segmentation/README.md

 ## Converted data description
 **It has 4372 rows, 13 columns**
 - `CustomerID` (Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer)
-- `TotalOrders`(The number of orders for each customer, the cancelation is not included)
+- `TotalOrders`(The number of unique orders for each customer, the cancelation is not included)
 - `TotalSpent` (Total amount spent for each customer)
 - `AverageValue`(average order value)
 - `ItemsBought` (The number of items bought for each customer)